What denomination is Kerith? Where we’ve been and where we’re going

 We started as Baptists

-Our church has just celebrated its 141st birthday!
 We read in our records that “on Sunday 6th November in the year 1881 seven local Christians from Bracknell Congregational Chapel met for the first time as a new community”.

-That new community formed Bracknell Baptist Church, which from its early days, was a part of the Baptist Union.
+That new community formed Bracknell Baptist Church, which, from its early days, was a part of the Baptist Union.

 A vision to dream big